 Sean, it really is.

-You know, and I've been so proud of of how our conference has come together.
+And I've been so proud of how our conference has come together.

-I said, Hey, put me in the party that's for cutting people's taxes and making our country competitive, and it's worked.
+Even when Democrats said they were going to make it partisan, I said, hey, put me in the party that's for cutting people's taxes and making our country competitive.

-They try to remove him from office uh for for literally for following through on the promises because they don't want him to follow through on those promises.
+They try to remove him from office for literally for following through on the promises because they don't want him to follow through on those promises.

-They said, you know, Lamar Alexander you saw the other day he cited uh when he said he wasn't gonna call for even more witnesses as we already had uh over a dozen witnesses uh in in everybody else that's given all this innuendo.
+They said, you know, Lamar Alexander, you saw the other day cited when he said he wasn't going to call for even more witnesses as he already had over a dozen witnesses in everybody else that's given all this innuendo.

-He said, you know the fact that it was a partisan impeachment that all the Republicans stuck together in the House.
+He said, you know, the fact that it was a partisan impeachment that all the Republicans stuck together in the House, it's enough time for the Senate.

 I think it's time for everybody in Washington to get a message.